ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 - `-O2` (or higher for reasonable performance)
 - `-g` (to display source file names and line numbers in the produced warning messages)

 The run-time behavior of TSan can be influenced using the `TSAN_OPTIONS` environment variable.
-An up-to-date list of supported options are available on the ThreadSanitizerFlags article on the project's GitHub Wiki[^14].
+An up-to-date list of supported options are available on the ThreadSanitizerFlags article on the project's GitHub Wiki[^tsan-flags].
 If set to `TSAN_OPTIONS=help=1` the available options are shown at startup of the instrumented program.

 When TSan encounters a potential data race it (by default) reports the race by printing a warning message with a description of the program state that lead to the data race.
-A detailed description of the report format can be found in the ThreadSanitizerReportFormat article on the project's Github Wiki[^15].
+A detailed description of the report format can be found in the ThreadSanitizerReportFormat article on the project's Github Wiki[^tsan-reportformat].

 TSan cannot be used simultaneously with AddressSanitizer (ASan) or LeakSanitizer (LSan).
 It is not possible to mix TSan-instrumented code produced by GCC with TSan-instrumented code produced Clang as the TSan implementations in GCC and Clang are mutually incompatible.
 TSan generally requires all code to be compiled with `-fsanitize=thread` to operate correctly.

-[^14]: ThreadSanitizerFlags (GitHub google/sanitizers Wiki). <https://github.com/google/sanitizers/wiki/ThreadSanitizerFlags>
+[^tsan-flags]: LLVM Sanitizers team, [ThreadSanitizerFlags](https://github.com/google/sanitizers/wiki/ThreadSanitizerFlags), GitHub google/sanitizers Wiki, 2015-08-31.

-[^15]: ThreadSanitizerReportFormat (GitHub google/sanitizers Wiki).
+[^tsan-reportformat]: LLVM Sanitizers team, [ThreadSanitizerReportFormat](https://github.com/google/sanitizers/wiki/ThreadSanitizerReportFormat), GitHub google/sanitizers Wiki, 2015-08-31.

 ---